SharonWHLing/custom_commute_planner/README.md

 See the attached Python code, as well as the PDF documentation which contains the background for the demo project.

 Code written in Python 2.7 and relies on Google Directions API for results.

+NOTE: As of Feb 2021, the code will not print results properly due to changes in the JSON output.
+Update TBD.